AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/unable-to-save-contact-as-a-url-key.md

 ## Issue

-You cannot save a prodiuct or a CMS page with the term *contact* in the URL key.
+You cannot save a product or a CMS page using the term *contact* as the URL key.
 When you try to save the URL key, you receive an error that indicates that the URL key is a duplicate URL.

 <u>Steps to reproduce</u>: